mongodb/mongo-c-driver/doc/cursors.rst

 Destroying Server-Side Cursors
 ------------------------------

-The MongoDB C driver will automatically destroy a server-side cursor when :symbol:`mongoc_cursor_destroy() <mongoc_cursor_destroy>` is called.
+The MongoDB C driver will automatically destroy a server-side cursor when :symbol:`mongoc_cursor_destroy()` is called.
 Failure to call this function when done with a cursor will leak memory client side as well as consume extra memory server side.
 If the cursor was configured to never timeout, it will become a memory leak on the server.

 .. _cursors_tailable:

 Tailable Cursors
 ----------------

 Tailable cursors are cursors that remain open even after they've returned a final result.
-This way, if more documents are added to a collection (i.e., to the cursor's result set), then you can continue to call :symbol:`mongoc_cursor_next() <mongoc_cursor_next>` to retrieve those additional results.
+This way, if more documents are added to a collection (i.e., to the cursor's result set), then you can continue to call :symbol:`mongoc_cursor_next()` to retrieve those additional results.

 Here's a complete test case that demonstrates the use of tailable cursors.